iturdikulov/notes/Font.md

 # Font

 > In metal typesetting, a font is a particular size, weight and style of a
-> typeface.
-Each font is a matched set of type, with a piece (a "sort") for each
+> **typeface**.
+Each font is a matched set of type, with a piece (a "sort") for
-> glyph.
+> each glyph.
 A typeface consists of various fonts that share an overall design.
-Each
-> font is a matched set of type, with a piece (a "sort") for each glyph.
+> Each font is a matched set of type, with a piece (a "sort") for each glyph.
 A
 > typeface consists of various fonts that share an overall design.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Font)</cite>